Near-Optimal and Robust Mechanism Design for Covering Problems with Correlated Players: Introduction

-Various reductions from revenue-maximization to SWM are given in~\cite{CaiDW13a,CaiDW13b,CaiDW12}.
-These reductions also apply to covering problems and the \paym objective, but they are incomparable to our results.
+Various reductions from revenue-maximization to SWM are given in~\cite{CaiDW12,CaiDW13a,CaiDW13b}.
+The reductions in~\cite{CaiDW12,CaiDW13b} also apply to covering problems and the \paym objective, but they are incomparable to our results.
 These works focus on the (BIC, interim-IR) solution concept, which is a rather weak/liberal notion for correlated distributions.
-Most (but not all) of these consider independent players and additive valuations, and often require that the SWM-algorithm also work with negative values, which is a benign requirement for downwards-closed environments such as CAs but is quite problematic for covering problems when only has an approximation algorithm. \cite{CaiDW12} considers correlated players and obtains mechanisms having running time polynomial in the maximum support-size of the marginal distribution of a player, which could be substantially smaller than the support-size of the entire distribution.
+Most (but not all) of these consider independent players and additive valuations, and often require that the SWM-algorithm also work with negative values, which is a benign requirement for downward-closed environments such as CAs but is quite problematic for covering problems when only has an approximation algorithm.
+Cai et al.~\cite{CaiDW12} consider correlated players and obtain mechanisms having running time polynomial in the maximum support-size of the marginal distribution of a player, which could be substantially smaller than the support-size of the entire distribution.
 This savings can be traced to the use of the (BIC, interim-IR) notion which allows~\cite{CaiDW12} to work with a compact description of the mechanism.
 It is unclear if these ideas are applicable when one considers robust-(BIC, IR) mechanisms.
 A very interesting open question is whether one can design robust-(BIC-in-expectation, IR) mechanisms having running time polynomial in the support-sizes of the marginal player distributions (as in~\cite{CaiDW12,DobzinskiFK11}).